 Table of contents

-To configure your mobile apps to receive in-app messages, first have your mobile engineers add Iterable's mobile SDKs (iOS, Android, or React Native) to your apps and configure them to receive push notifications (since Iterable uses silent push notifications to tell apps when there are new in-app messages to display).
+To configure your mobile apps and websites to receive and display in-app messages, first have your mobile engineers add Iterable's mobile SDKs (iOS, Android, React Native, or web) to your apps and websites, and configure them to receive push notifications (since Iterable uses silent push notifications to tell apps when there are new in-app messages to display).
 For more information, read:

 Configuring your apps to include Mobile Inbox